marqueewinq/popug-task-tracker/README.md

 # popug-task-tracker

-A training project for Async Architecture course 2022
+A training project for Async Architecture course 2022.

+In this project, i was aiming to do two things simultaneously:

+ - Build a sufficiently complex app strictly according to [12 factors](https://12factor.net)
+ - Use asynchronous architecture

+## Project Description

+Build a task tracker for parrots (a.k.a. `popug`) with a billing system.

 ## HW 1